DopamineDriven/DopamineDriven/README.md

 ### Co-founder of Windy City Devs LLC, a remote full-stack TA at Vanderbilt University, and a course Author with [Newline](https://www.newline.co/).

-### 🛠 &nbsp;The JAMstack is my JAM, as is TypeScript, Node, and Next.js.
+### 🛠 &nbsp;The JAMstack is my JAM, mostly of a TypeScript, Node, and Next.js variety.
 Tinkering with Nextserverless &nbsp;⚙

 | Most Committed        | Languages/Repo           | Stats  |
 | :-------------: |:-------------:| :-----:|